 It is not a sexually transmitted disease.

 It is not the same as strep throat.
-(This is caused by group A strep.)
+(That is caused by group A strep.)

-It often has no symptoms and may cause no problems in adults.
+It often has no symptoms.
+It may cause no problems in adults.

 Test results can be misleading.
 They may be positive one week and negative the next week.

-Group B strep can be transmitted during vaginal delivery.
+Group B strep can be spread to the baby during vaginal delivery.
 It cannot be passed during cesarean (surgical) birth.

 A mother with group B strep rarely infects her newborn.
 (Infection happens only about 1% to 2% of the time.)